Frequently Asked Questions

 Is SGP4 Export Controlled?

 SGP4 was Export Controlled until 31 December 2016.
-It is now publically available and can be downloaded from the Space Track site: https://www.space-track.org or from Space/Cyberspace Analysis Resource Portal (SARP), https://halfway.peterson.af.mil/SARP - No MOA or NDA is required, available for immediate download once logged into either site.
+It is now publicly available and can be downloaded from the Space Track site, https://www.space-track.org, or from Space/Cyberspace Analysis Resource Portal (SARP), https://halfway.peterson.af.mil/SARP.
+No Acknowledgement of Use is required and it is available for immediate download once logged into either site.

 What is a TLE?